-Currently, the Department is a cooperating agency with the USFWS in an ongoing research project involving the elk feedgrounds in the Gros Ventre drainage of western Wyoming.
+Currently, the Department is a cooperating agency with the USFWS in an ongoing research project involving the elk feedgrounds in the Gros Ventre drainage of western Wyoming (Jeminez 2003-2006.
 Goals of this research include documenting wolf depredation rates, consumption rates, and wolf/elk interactions including elk movements and displacement.
 Information gained will be used to manage elk and wolves in this area.
+The USFWS is also cooperating with WYGF, University of Wyoming and others on several other research projects to investigate what role wolf predation may play in the population dynamics of elk populations east of Yellowstone National Park and moose population s in the Jackson, Wyoming area.